Many friendly faces ready to answer your questions about becoming a member of the Sault Ste. Marie Horticultural Society. Photo by Elaine Reffle

 Anyone 18 and over can be a member of the Sault Ste.
 Marie Horticultural Society.
 Becoming a member will help you grow!
 And it costs only $15 per year!

 We meet once a month, usually the first Monday of the month (unless it’s a stat holiday; then meeting is the following Monday) at 7 p.m. (doors open at 6:30 p.m. for socializing).
-Our meetings are held at United Baptist Church at 41 Malabar Dr in Sault Ste.
+Our meetings are held in the basement at United Baptist Church at 41 Malabar Dr in Sault Ste.
 Marie, Ontario (map showing meeting location; go in the lower-level door at the back).
 You are welcome to bring a guest to the meetings—or to attend on your own even if you are not a member.

 We often have local experts speak on topics ranging from container gardening to organic pest control to seed saving to beekeeping!
 And our members are always willing to answer your gardening questions.